 GitHub Ribbon Using CSS Transforms

-First of all, let's see the HTML we will use for the ribbon.
-An extra div tag surrounding the link to our GitHub profile is all we need:
+First of all, let’s deal with the HTML.
+We just need an extra div tag surrounding the link to our GitHub page:

 <div class="ribbon">